 People take out loans for a huge range of reasons, and there are often specific loans targeted for this.
 For example, if you are wanting to buy a home, it is best to take out a home loan.
-If you need a car, you can get a car loan for a car, and so on.
+If you need a car, you can get a car loan, and so on.
 But the actual difference between business loans and private loans is often confused.

-However, personal loans are a broad type of loan that people take out for their own personal reasons.
+Personal loans are a broad type of loan that people take out for their own personal reasons.
 This means the loan itself often overlaps into other categories as well.
-For this reason, people are often confused by the difference between a business loan and a personal loan when starting up a business.
+For this reason, people are often confused by the difference between business loans and private loans when starting up a business.

 We are going to take a look at the difference between business and private loans to help you work out which one would be best for your situation.

 What Is A Personal Loan?